luluzhou1/alinush.github.io/about.md

 I was born and raised in [Pitești](https://en.wikipedia.org/wiki/Pitesti), a small city in Romania, and moved to the US in 2008.
 I was always fascinated with computers: playing on them, fixing them & programming them.
+I like to read, write and talk about _ideas_.
+You can see some of my writing on [this website](/archive.html) and on [Decentralized Thoughts](https://decentralizedthoughts.github.io/).

+I am currently a _Postdoctoral Researcher_ at [VMware Research](https://research.vmware.com).
-My [research interests](/papers.html) are mainly in cryptography and its practical applications.
+My broad [research interests](/papers.html) are in cryptography and its practical applications.
-I am very interested in secure public-key distribution for the web, email and secure messaging apps.
+I am very interested in authenticated data structures, especially if based on more exotic primitives, such as [constant-sized polynomial commitments](/2020/05/06/kzg-polynomial-commitments.html).
-In the past, I've worked on oblivious file systems, "encrypted Facebooks," append-only logs on top of Bitcoin, anonymous cryptocurrencies and Byzantine Fault Tolerance (BFT) protocols.
+In the past, I’ve worked on transparency logs, threshold cryptography, anonymous cryptocurrencies, scalable Byzantine Fault Tolerance (BFT) protocols, append-only logs on top of Bitcoin, and oblivious file systems.

 ### The truth